Salt metathesis reaction: Alkylation

 The salt product typically precipitates from the reaction solvent.

 Neutralization reaction

 A neutralization reaction is a type of double replacement reaction.
 A neutralization reaction occurs when an acid reacts with an equal amount of a base.
-This usually creates a solution of a salt and water.
-For example, hydrochloric acid reacts with sodium hydroxide to produce sodium chloride and water:
+This reaction usually produces a salt.
+One example, hydrochloric acid reacts with disodium iron tetracarbonyl to produce the iron dihydride:

-HCl + NaOH → NaCl +

-Reaction between an acid and a carbonate or bicarbonate always yields carbonic acid as a product, which spontaneously decomposes into carbon dioxide and water.
+Reaction between an acid and a carbonate or bicarbonate salt yields carbonic acid, which spontaneously decomposes into carbon dioxide and water.
 The release of carbon dioxide gas from the reaction mixture drives the reaction to completion.
-For example, a common, science-fair "volcano" reaction involves the reaction of acetic acid with sodium bicarbonate:
+For example, a common, science-fair "volcano" reaction involves the reaction of hydrochloric acid with sodium carbonate: